You can apply for help with the cost of your rent or mortgage as part of your claim for universal credit.

 You also risk a fine of £50 if an overpayment is the result of your error.
 For example because you failed to report a change in circumstances or you provided wrong information.

-The fine will be recovered along with the overpayment, through deductions from your benefits, earnings or court action.
+The fine is recovered along with the overpayment, through deductions from your benefits, earnings or court action.